ezzing/3DLayout-documentation/3-Communication.md

 ## Functions to retrieve info from 3DLayout

-There are a set of functions to retrieve information from the 3DLayout.
+There is a set of functions to retrieve information from the 3DLayout.

 For all these functions you can pass a callback as an argument to be executed when data is retrieved.